greenelab/annorxiver_manuscript/content/reviewers_response.md

 **We evaluated our classifier agreement by calculating the overlap coefficient, which is designed to measure the overlap between two sets.
 We randomly sampled 1700 out of 20232 known preprint-published pairs from our test dataset.
-We generated ten recommendations from our centroid classifier and ten unique journal recommendations from our paper-paper model for every sampled pair.
+We generated ten recommendations from our centroid classifier and ten unique journal recommendations from our paper-paper model for every sampled pair (as the paper classifier can return papers from the same journal, this means we are examining ten or more manuscripts until we reach ten unique journals).
-This model achieved an average overlap coefficient of 0.21.
+This resulted in an average overlap coefficient of 0.21.
-Along with this calculation, we generated two random baselines for both our models.
+Along with this calculation, we generated baselines for each model.
 Our first baseline was designed for our journal centroid model.
-We subsetted our preprint-published pairs to contain a distinct listing of each unique journal, then randomly sampled ten journals without replacement for each preprint-published pair.
+We randomly sampled ten journals without replacement for each preprint-published pair.
-We compared this random listing against our original journal centroid recommendation list and achieved an average score of 0.0184.
+We compared this random listing against our original journal centroid recommendation list and found an average score of 0.0184.
 Our other baseline was designed for our paper-paper classifier.
 We randomly sampled without filtering ten unique journals for each preprint-published pair and compared this sample to the original paper-paper recommendation list.
-This baseline resulted in an average overlap coefficient of 0.009.
+This baseline overlap coefficient was 0.009.
-Overall, our approach has better recommendation agreement compared to our randomly sampled baseline.**
+Our takeaway from this analysis is that both approaches agree much more than they would due to random overlap, but the overlap coefficient remains modest.
+Because of the relatively large number of discrepancies between the resulting sets, we were not able to identify a practical way to answer the characteristics of preprints that led to differences vs common predictions.**

 > Minor Comments (by section):
 >